trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 I now use A1-->A10 to control things around the house, and B1-->V1 for music selection.

 It was developed under Tasmota 11.0.0.3 under Visual Studio.
-T

 To keep my sanity, I first developed a 3WA-3W1 simulator written in C under Arduino, I program this into another ESP32 to send the selection pulses to my Tasmota decoder'